-We are a premier provider of specialized polymer materials, services and solutions with operations in specialty engineered materials, color and additive systems, plastic sheet and packaging solutions and polymer distribution.
+We are a premier provider of specialized polymer materials, services and solutions with operations in specialty engineered materials, advanced composites, color and additive systems and polymer distribution.
 We are also a highly specialized developer and manufacturer of performance enhancing additives, liquid colorants, and fluoropolymer and silicone colorants.
-Headquartered in Avon Lake, Ohio, with 2016 sales of \$3.3 billion, we have manufacturing sites and distribution facilities in North America, South America, Europe, Asia and Africa.
-We currently employ approximately 7,000 people and offer more than 35,000 polymer solutions to over 10,000 customers across the globe.
+Headquartered in Avon Lake, Ohio, with 2017 sales of \$3.2 billion, we have manufacturing sites and distribution facilities in North America, South America, Europe, Asia and Africa.
+We currently employ approximately 6,300 people and offer more than 35,000 polymer solutions to over 10,000 customers across the globe.
 We provide value to our customers through our ability to link our knowledge of polymers and formulation technology with our manufacturing and supply chain capabilities to provide value-added solutions to designers, assemblers and processors of plastics (our customers).